-Although the 2016 MacBook has changed little since last year, it is much improved.
+On the outside the 2016 MacBook has changed little since last year.
+On the inside it is much improved.

 If the song remains the same, it now lasts longer and has a faster tempo.